CharlesAHunt/Euler/readme.md

 # Project Euler

-        Project Euler is a series of computational problems intended to be solved with computer programs.
+        Project Euler is a series of computational problems intended to be solved using computer programs.

-        Status: All problems solved through 17.
-                18 is partially complete.